-In this part of the homework you will create a VPL program that takes the following three parameters:
+In this part of the homework you will create a VPL program that acts as an intermediary between the user and TurningRadiusToWheelPowers, which makes the use of the service more intuitive.
+It takes the following three parameters:

 Drive Speed (type double, range 0.0-1.0): the speed of the robot.